 This additional 6-18% of tax will rollover to the consumer, thereby making an already expensive industry, far more so.
 Also, electricity is a significant input cost for Hotel Industry and keeping it out of GST means that hotel business cannot get input credit on taxes paid on electricity.
 Same goes for Alcohol.

 GST is glimmer of hope for the Hotel and Tourism Industry.
 If we can keep the GST rate between 10 to 15%.
 GST might herald with its uniformity of tax rates.
 A better utilization of input credit which in turn benefits the end user in terms of affordability.

-Our country which stills reigns high on tourism despite the fact that the tourism industry is not as economical.
+Our country which stills reins high on tourism despite the fact that the tourism industry is not as economical.
 As its neighboring countries are, can possibly attract more tourists.
-By passing of the GST law, which then will indirectly amount to more revenues generated for the government.
+By passing of the GST law, this will indirectly amount to more revenues generated for the government.

 Eating at small hotels and restaurants likely to get cheaper once GST kicks in

 With the decks being cleared for the July 1 rollout of the Goods and Services Tax (GST), eating out and mobile internet, among other things are set to get cheaper.
 The Centre and states came to an agreement on Saturday on two draft laws which are needed to trigger the country's biggest tax reform.Under the GST norms, restaurants with an annual turnover of less than Rs 50 lakh will be able to avail of a composition scheme and pay a flat tax of 5% (2.5% central GST and 2.5% state GST) as the GST Council decided to widen the ambit of this scheme.

 How Will GST Affect YouGST will have a 4-slab structure of 5%, 12%, 18% and 28%.